 Two-Stage Furnaces: What They Are and How They Work

-A heating system with two settings of operating - high and low - is called a two-stage furnace.
-On the low stage, the furnace runs at a reduced capacity to help maintain the preferred temperature at your home more efficiently.
+As the name suggests, a furnace with two levels of operating (high or low) is called a two-stage furnace.
+On the low stage, the furnace runs at a reduced capacity in order to maintain the preferred temperature for your home more efficiently.
 During the high stage, the furnace will instead function at peak capacity to meet demands for more heat.
-With a two-stage furnace, you can enjoy improved energy efficiency and stable temperatures throughout your home.
+With a two-stage furnace, you can enjoy enhanced energy efficiency and comfortable temperatures everywhere in your home.

 A two-stage furnace should not run constantly.
 In the low stage of operation, the furnace runs at limited capacity in order to maintain a planned temperature more efficiently within your home.
-When additional energy is needed to sustain the set temperature, the heating system will switch to its high stage and runs at full capacity.
-For this reason, two-stage furnaces are powerful enough to help reduce energy costs without operating continuously.
+When additional energy is needed to reach the set temperature, the unit shifts to its high stage and runs at full capacity.
+As such, two-stage furnaces are able to help reduce energy costs without operating continuously.

 Contrasting Two-Stage and Variable-Speed Furnaces

 Two-stage furnaces have two stages of operation, low and high.
-During the low stage, the furnace performs at reduced capacity as a way to sustain a desired level of comfort within your home.
-When more warmth or cooling is desired, the furnace will shift to its high stage and operate at maximum capacity.
+During the low stage, the furnace works at reduced capacity as a way to sustain a desired temperature within your home.
+When more warmth or cooling is desired, the furnace will switch to its high stage and operate at peak capacity.

-Variable-speed furnaces, meanwhile, can work at several speeds in order to sustain a comfortable temperature at home.
+Variable-speed furnaces, meanwhile, can function at multiple speeds in order to uphold a comfortable temperature at home.
 Such precise functionality can also help reduce energy costs, as it is not constantly running on full power like many two-stage furnaces do.

 Differences Between One- and Two-Stage Furnaces

-Two-stage furnaces, by comparison, have two stages of operation, low and high.
-During the low stage, the furnace runs at lower capacity in order to maintain the desired temperature more efficiently.
-When additional warmth or cooling is necessary, the furnace will switch to its high stage and operate at full capacity.
+Conversely, two-stage furnaces have two stages of operation, low and high.
+While in the low stage, the furnace runs at reduced capacity in order to maintain the desired temperature more efficiently.
+When more warmth or cooling is desired, the furnace will shift to its high stage and operate at full capacity.

 Arrange Your Furnace Install Appointment with Farnell Mechanical, Inc. Today